 - Do that loop backwards by walking down the winding ramp, across the boardwalk, and up the steps to the parking lot.

 - There’s a funicular near the steps — add that into your plans.
-(However, I’ve never actually had a chance to ride this funicular.
-So don’t count on it.
-It has odd hours and I never seem to hit it right no matter how often I visit — which is VERY often.)
+(However, it has odd hours and sometimes we don’t hit it right.)

 - Check the tides and go tidepooling.